-Each RPMS template includes a properly formatted section listing the IHS OIT Help Desk as the point of contact for RPMS questions and problems.
+Each RPMS template includes a properly formatted section listing the IHS IT Service Desk as the point of contact for RPMS questions and problems.

-The point of contact should not be changed in an RPMS manual without the approval of the RPMS Standards and Conventions Committee.
+Warning: Do not change the point of contact in a RPMS manual without the approval of the RPMS Standards and Conventions Committee.